“Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway.”

 Let’s be real.
 In this metaphorical quote, you’re the deer, your industry is the freeway, and those cars coming head on are your competitors.
 In no world would you ever allow your company to wander blindly unaware and unprepared into the middle of any highly competitive market.

-Herein lies the importance of competitive intelligence.
+Herein lies the importance of competitive analysis.
 In any competitive market, accurate strategic insight can be the difference between being ahead and being left behind.
 It’s relatively easy to identify broad trends in the marketplace.
 However, competitive analytics allow you to go deeper, answering highly targeted and specific questions in the context of your unique competitive set.

 After all, metrics don’t exist in a bubble.
 The true power of metrics lies in the context that envelops it and the comparative trends that tie singular metrics together.